scalatron/scalatron/Scalatron/doc/markdown/Scalatron Server Setup.md

 Scalatron BotWar, a competitive multi-player programming game in which coders pit bot programs (written in Scala) against each other.

-The documentation, tutorial and source code are intended as a community resource.
+The documentation, tutorial and source code are intended as a community resource and are in the public domain.
 Feel free to use, copy, and improve them!